solve-coagulate/lispfun/README.md

 - `filter` – select elements matching a predicate

 String operations and type predicates (`number?`, `string?`, `symbol?`, `list?`), along with file I/O, still rely on the Python runtime.
+The `string?` predicate now only matches actual string literals so symbols are evaluated correctly by the toy interpreter.

 The Lisp parser includes basic error reporting so malformed input is handled gracefully inside the toy REPL without relying on Python exceptions.